ev3dev/pbuilder-ev3dev/doc/pbuilder-ev3dev.md

 Note: Raspbian only supports "armhf" and Ubuntu only supports "amd64".

 *dist*
 : The target distribution.
-For Debian/Raspbian, this can be "wheezy", "jessie" or "stretch".
-For Ubuntu, this can be "trusty" or "xenial".
+For Debian/Raspbian, this can be "jessie", "stretch" or "buster".
+For Ubuntu, this can be "trusty", "xenial" or "bionic".

 *command*
 : The command to run.
 See **COMMANDS** section below.